minhDuong27/fcj-workshop1/content/3-BlogsTranslated/3.2-Blog2/_index.md

 pre: "<b> 3.2. </b>"
 ---

-# Updated Carbon Methodology for the AWS Customer Carbon Footprint Tool
 *(Based on the official AWS update from April 23, 2025)*

 To support customers on their sustainability journey, AWS launched the **Customer Carbon Footprint Tool (CCFT)** in 2022.
 CCFT helps customers track and evaluate carbon emissions resulting from their AWS usage.
 It includes Scope 1 and Scope 2 emissions according to the Greenhouse Gas Protocol, covering all AWS services such as Amazon EC2, Amazon S3, AWS Lambda, and more.